USDA & FDA Approved Beef Still Banned in Other Countries

 - No hormones are allowed to promote the artificial and unnatural rate of growth

 - The farmer must be able to produce traceability of the animal from birth to slaughter.

 The USDA has strict regulations regarding what can be considered organic foods, yet it seems that their stance is the exact opposite with respect to conventionally raised!

 Many people tell me that they would love to buy organically raised beef, but the price prevents them from doing so.
 They say they have no other choice but to buy conventionally raised meat.

-When you take in account all the poisons that are injected into the conventionally raised cow, and the overall health of the animal…I implore you to please reconsider!
+When you take into account all the poisons that are injected into the conventionally raised cow and the overall health of the animal…I implore you to please reconsider!

 Your health is certainly worth more than that!